hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 .. image:: pypy58.png

 PyPy was horribly slow everywhere, ranging from 2.5x to 10x slower.
-It is particularly interesting to compare ``simple.noargs``, which measure the cost of calling an empty function with no arguments, and ``simple.onearg(i)``, which measure the cost calling an empty function passing an integer argument: the latter is ~2x slower than the former, indicating that the conversion cost of integers is huge.
+It is particularly interesting to compare ``simple.noargs``, which measures the cost of calling an empty function with no arguments, and ``simple.onearg(i)``, which measures the cost calling an empty function passing an integer argument: the latter is ~2x slower than the former, indicating that the conversion cost of integers is huge.

-PyPy 5.8 was the last release before we famouse Cape Town sprint, when we started to look at cpyext performance seriously.
-Here are the performance for PyPy 6.0, the latest release at the time of writing:
+PyPy 5.8 was the last release before the famous Cape Town sprint, when we started to look at cpyext performance seriously.
+Here are the performance data for PyPy 6.0, the latest release at the time of writing:

 .. image:: pypy60.png